weklund/100-days-of-code/log.md

-### Day 3: September 13th, 2020
+### Day 3: Sunday, September 13th, 2020 | :white_check_mark: | 3.5 hrs

 **Today's Progress:**
- * Started on Grokking the Coding Interview, created a [repo](https://github.com/weklund/patterns-for-coding-questions) for note taking of various patterns
+ * 1 hr    | Started on Grokking the Coding Interview, created a [repo](https://github.com/weklund/patterns-for-coding-questions) for note taking of various patterns
- * Explained the Sliding Window pattern and where it can be used
+ * 1 hr    | Explained the Sliding Window pattern and where it can be used
- * Completed Max Sum of Subarray of Size K problem using Sliding Window
+ * 1.5 hrs | Completed Max Sum of Subarray of Size K problem using Sliding Window

 **Thoughts:**
  * It's tough to clean the rust of Python while streaming and reviewing forgotten concepts lol